 Q. How is the RTA funded?

 The primary funding source for the RTA is a sales tax collected in the district.
 The sales tax is not collected on groceries or energy.
 The tax is 10 cents on a $10.00 sale in the district.
-Depending upon the economic activity in the district, this generates approximately $3.5 million annually.
+Depending upon the economic activity in the district, this generates approximately $5 million annually.
 The RTA also applies for and receives grants for buses and bus operations.
 The RTA receives federal dollars each year from the Colorado Department of Transportation (CDOT) to help with the operation of the buses.
-In 2019, we will receive $212,000 for bus operations.
+In 2021, the RTA received $242,000 for bus operations.
 In 2020 and 2021, the RTA also received federal stimulus funds for bus operations.
-The RTA also applies for and receives capital grants from the federal and state governments in the amount of $1,148,000 to replace two of our old buses with new CNG fueled high-capacity motor coaches.
+The RTA also applies for and receives capital grants from the federal and state governments.

 Q. Who is in charge of the RTA?